Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 The Directory Management page provides an interface for you to:

 * create, configure and manage internal directories, OpenLDAP and Active Directory
-* configure authentication chain options for services, such as browser SSO
+* configure authentication chain options for services, such as CIFS and browser SSO
 * test connections to various services before activating them in the authentication chain
 * manage common user synchronization settings
 * easily set up directory services without using property files